 How to Open a File in Editor from Tracy?
 (IDE Integration)

 When the error page is displayed, you can click on file names and they will open in your editor with the cursor on the corresponding line.
-Files can also be created (action create file) or bug fixed in them (action fix it).
+Files can also be created (action create file) or bugs fixed in them (action fix it).
 In order to do this, you need to configure the browser and the system.

 You can change the URL in the Tracy\Debugger::$editor variable, or disable click-through by setting Tracy\Debugger::$editor = null.